keithchristian/webpages/README.md

 <li type="A">When you decide it's time to look for a new job</li>
 <ol>
-<li type="1">Put focus on your job search in August and September.</li>
-<li type="1">Generally, the first three quarters of the year are the best time.
-In the fourth quarter, hiring usually slows down due to the Thanksgiving, Christmas, and New Year holidays, but resumes quickly afterward.</li>
+<li type="1">Generally, the first three quarters of the year are the best time, but late January can be slow as well.
+In the fourth quarter, hiring usually slows down due to the Thanksgiving, Christmas, and New Year holidays, but resumes quickly afterward, still, continue updating and posting your resume on LinkedIn, Dice, and Indeed.
+I've been hired and onboarded in November and December!</li>
-<li type="1">Many companies have layoffs in the fourth quarter, so there is more competition for jobs.</li>
+<li type="1">Many companies have layoffs in the fourth quarter, so there is more competition for jobs from recently laid off contractors.</li>
 </ol>

 <p>&nbsp;</p>

-<li type="A">A Jira hint</li>
+<li type="A">A Jira and stand up meeting hint</li>
 <ol>
 <li type="1">10 minutes before your team's Jira stand up, write down your ticket numbers with a short description and current status on paper.
 </ol>